planetscale/docs/content/docs/psdb-operator/overview.md

 ---
-title: 'PlanetScaleDB Operator Overview'
+title: 'Overview'
 category: 'psdb-operator'
 ---

-# PlanetScaleDB Operator for Vitess overview
+# Overview: PlanetScaleDB Operator for Vitess

 This document describes the purpose of the PlanetScaleDB Operator for Vitess and introduces its usage.
 To learn more about Vitess, see the [Vitess documentation](https://vitess.io/docs).